Frezeh/get-varsities/README.md

 # Get all Higher Institutions from a country

-> React Native application with authenticatiob screens that serves all higher institutions in a selected country
+> React Native application with authentication screens that serves all higher institutions in a selected country

 ## Quick Start